The History of the Thalidomide Tragedy

 The substantive issues and results of the Thalidomide trial

-In addition, the Court ruled that continuation of the criminal proceedings was not proportionate.
+In addition, the Court ruled that the continuation of the criminal proceedings was not proportionate.
 There were two reasons for this.

 - Even in the hypothetical case that, after an orderly completion of the proceedings, misconduct by the accused had been found, the individual culpability of the accused would have been considered minor, despite the serious consequences.
 Among other factors, the Court took into consideration that there had been no explicit advertising for the use of Thalidomide during pregnancy.
-In addition, the company withdrew its Thalidomide-containing products just a relatively short time after Prof. Lenz expressed his suspicions for the first time.
+In addition, the company withdrew its Thalidomide-containing products just a relatively short time after Dr. Lenz expressed his suspicions for the first time.

-- Furthermore, it was no longer necessary to continue the criminal proceedings for overriding reasons (designated as in “the public interest” in the Code of Criminal Proceedings).
-The Court referred to the fact that Grünenthal and the attorneys for the affected families had already reached a settlement in April 1970 in which Grünenthal was obligated to pay 100 million German marks.
+- Furthermore, it was no longer necessary to continue the criminal proceedings for overriding reasons (designated as in “the public interest” in the German Code of Criminal Proceedings).
+The Court referred to the fact that Grünenthal and the attorneys for the affected families had already reached a settlement in April 1970 in which Grünenthal agreed to pay 100 million German marks.
 In its concluding remarks, the Court stated:

-“The claims of the deformed children for compensation are satisfied on the grounds of the legally-binding obligation of Chemie-Grünenthal to pay '110 million German marks, including interest,' far more quickly and probably more extensively than would have been possible through civil proceedings. (...)
+“The claims of the deformed children for compensation are satisfied on the grounds of the legally binding obligation of Chemie-Grünenthal to pay '110 million German marks, including interest,' far more quickly and probably more extensively than would have been possible through civil proceedings. (...)
 Thus, the by far overwhelming majority of victims participating in these proceedings as joint plaintiffs did not object to termination.”

 Was there political interference in the Thalidomide trial?

 The conspiracy theorists also misjudged the German legal system.
 They alleged that the State government at the time had exerted unethical influence on their subordinate Public Prosecutor's Office.
-However, according to the German Code of Criminal Proceedings, the decision to terminate the criminal proceedings was not made by the Public Prosecutor's Office, but rather by the independent court, i.e. by the Aachen Criminal Court consisting of five independent judges.
+However, according to the German Code of Criminal Proceedings, the decision to terminate the criminal proceedings was not made by the Public Prosecutor's Office but rather by the independent court, i.e., by the Aachen Criminal Court consisting of five independent judges.
 Beyond that, the court made its decision in public proceedings that were followed very intently by the public and the media.
 Finally, the court explained its decision to terminate the proceedings in a public hearing and justified its decision in a document of almost 100 pages.

 The settlement and the creation of the German Federal Contergan Foundation

-Independent of the outcome of the ongoing Thalidomide trial, a solution had to be found for the most urgent problem: helping the affected families and making them financially secure.
-Because even if the accused had been convicted in the criminal proceedings, it would not have been linked with a judgement on any obligation for Grünenthal to pay compensation.
+This was urgent because even if the accused had been convicted following the criminal proceedings, a conviction would not have led to an obligation for Grünenthal to compensate the families.
 Each affected family would then have had to assert any claims for compensation against the company in separate civil proceedings.
 More years would have passed before a final clarification.

 Together with the affected families, our company found a solution outside of the Thalidomide trial.
-On 10 April 1970, long before the later termination of the proceedings in December of the same year, the affected families reached an out-of-court settlement with Grünenthal through their attorneys.
+On 10 April 1970, long before the termination of the proceedings in December of the same year, the affected families reached an out-of-court settlement with Grünenthal through their attorneys.
 The most important result of the settlement was the commitment by Grünenthal to pay 100 million German marks to support Thalidomide-affected children.

-Before the money could be paid to the affected families, however, two preconditions had to be met:
+Before the money could be paid out to the affected families, however, two preconditions had to be met:

 The international dimension of the Thalidomide tragedy

-The list below and the exploration of Thalidomide’s history are not exhaustive and only serve as a brief overview and introduction.
+Although most Thalidomide-affected people were born in Germany, it is estimated that a total 10,000 children were affected by Thalidomide worldwide.
+The list below and the exploration of Thalidomide’s international history are not exhaustive.
+Instead, they serve as a brief overview and introduction.
+(Status: 10/2022)

 In Australia, Distiller Biochemicals, a UK firm, was responsible for the distribution and marketing of Thalidomide products under its own name.
 Distillers (its legal successor is Diageo) launched their first Thalidomide product in Australia in 1960 and withdrew it from the Australian market in December 1961 following Grünenthal’s withdrawal in Germany.
 During the 1960s and early 1970s, civil actions were brought by those affected by Thalidomide against Distillers companies.
 While there are no exact figures of how many people were affected, 107 were awarded compensation.
 In addition to a trust fund established by Diageo in 2010, the Australian state supports Thalidomide survivors.

 In Ireland, Thalidomide was distributed by a local distributor of Grünenthal starting in 1959.
-Today, more than 30 Thalidomide survivors receive life-long financial support from the Irish government and the German Federal Contergan Foundation.
+Today, more than 27 Thalidomide survivors receive life-long financial support from the Irish government and the German Federal Contergan Foundation.

 In Brazil, Grünenthal marketed its Thalidomide-containing products through its local distribution partner Instituto Pinheiro as a sleeping drug until the drug was withdrawn from the market.
-Similar to the situation in Spain, there were however also other companies that manufactured and sold their own products containing Thalidomide in Brazil independently from Grünenthal and without Grünenthal’s license or permission.
-Today, 63 Thalidomide survivors in Brazil are supported by the German Federal Contergan Foundation.
+Similar to the situation in Spain, there were also other companies that manufactured and sold their own products containing Thalidomide in Brazil independently from Grünenthal and without Grünenthal’s license or permission.
+Today, 60 Thalidomide survivors in Brazil are supported.

 The role of Frances Kelsey and the FDA: Thalidomide in the United States

 The U.S. licensee’s clinical testing of its Thalidomide products in the U.S. was conducted under its own control and responsibility.
 These trials were performed among the general population, and pregnant women, among others, participated in these trials and were thus exposed to Thalidomide.
-Thus, there are some Thalidomide survivors living in the U.S. despite the product never being approved by the FDA.
+Consequently, there are some Thalidomide survivors living in the U.S. despite the product never being approved by the FDA.

 Frances Kelsey, a pharmacologist and physician who worked as a reviewer for the FDA, had repeatedly requested that the U.S. licensee amend its application with additional data.
 This was one reason why the U.S. authorization process was still pending by the time of Thalidomide’s market withdrawal in Germany and other countries worldwide.
 In retrospect, this delay in approval was fortunate.
 In 1962, President John F. Kennedy awarded Dr. Kelsey the President’s Award for Distinguished Federal Civilian Service.